zencart/documentation/content/user/sideboxes/using_sideboxes.md

 <!-- please keep this at the end -->
 ### I have another sidebox question!
-For more complex product / attribute questions, please post to the [main support forum](https://www.zen-cart.com/forum.php).
+For more complex sidebox questions, please post to the [main support forum](https://www.zen-cart.com/forum.php).
 Please include which version of Zen Cart, and a link to your site URL.